nf-core/eager/docs/usage.md

-If used _instead_ of minimum length read filtering at AdapterRemoval, this can be useful to get more realistic endogenous DNA percentages, when most of your reads are very short (e.g. in single-stranded libraries) and would otherwise be discarded by AdapterRemoval (thus making an artifically small denominator for a typical endogenous DNA calculation).
+If used _instead_ of minimum length read filtering at AdapterRemoval, this can be useful to get more realistic endogenous DNA percentages, when most of your reads are very short (e.g. in single-stranded libraries) and would otherwise be discarded by AdapterRemoval (thus making an artificially small denominator for a typical endogenous DNA calculation).
 Note in this context you should not perform mapping quality filtering nor discarding of unmapped reads to ensure a correct 'denominator' of 'all reads', for the Endogenous DNA calculation.

-> modifies filter_bam_fragment_length.py parameter: `-l`
+> Modifies filter_bam_fragment_length.py parameter: `-l`

 #### `--bam_unmapped_type`